- What Are the Best Torrent Sites?

 If you’re not sure whether or not you live in a country that has made torrenting illegal, check out our map of censorship around the world.
 There is one map overlay that shows you whether torrenting restrictions are in place in different countries.

 With the dire warnings out of the way, let’s show you a recap of the best torrent download sites before answering some frequently asked questions and looking at the entries in more detail.
-Also, if you’re looking for a reliable torrent downloader, click here for a uTorrent download file.
+Also, if you’re looking for a reliable torrent downloader, click here for a uTorrent download file (also read our best VPN for uTorrent guide).

 What Are the Best Torrent Sites?